equivalent/equivalent.github.io/_posts/article/2018-03-29-explicit-contracts-for-rails-http-api-usecase.md

 end
 ```

-> Of course this can be Service Object or maybe a ActiveJob background
+> Of course this can be a Service Object or maybe a ActiveJob background
 > job, or anything really.
 The point is just that our Gateway module is only
 > responsible providing the data as a simple hash structure.

 How would we test this ?

-Well one idea would be lets **mock** the class:
+Well one idea would be to **mock** the Gateway class:

 ```ruby
 # spec/controllers/students_controller